|

 1500px =1.8M) you see where "megapixels"

 come from.
-You may be familiar with "megapixels" from it's use in describing
+You may be familiar with "megapixels" from its use in describing

 the resolution of images produced by consumer digital cameras.
 While a "megapixel"